 We are glad you chose to worship with us today and welcome you back any time.
 If you are visiting, we hope to give you a warm welcome.
 Last Wednesday Jessica Terry visited at our evening Bible study.

 We will have a Leaders’ Meeting today, following our morning worship assembly.
 It’s open to all members who wish to attend.
 One item on the agenda is developing a Mission Statement for this congregation.
 If you have other items you would like discussed today, please let one of the leaders know.
 You might want to bring a lunch to eat during the meeting.

 At 2:00 today, we will have the fourth lesson in the Andy Stanley video series, “Who Needs God.”
 Today’s video is entitled, “The God of Jesus.”
 No one can explain God better than Jesus Christ.
 This video examines some basic descriptions that Jesus gave about God.

 We will not have a 2:00 meeting next Sunday afternoon, July 1st.
 Nor will we have a Wednesday night study on July 4th.

 Tinea Watkins suffered whiplash when she was rear-ended Tuesday; please pray for her full recovery… Please pray for Barb Plucheck as she expects to be transferred into hospice care soon.

 Robert and Jana Lee will be traveling to Arkansas this week, where Robert will speak at a revival meeting in Greenwood.
 On their return trip home, they will visit with family in Oklahoma and Texas.
 Please pray for safe travels and a successful meeting.

 ONGOING PRAYER CONCERNS

-Our loved ones in the armed forces and law enforcement: Paul Germany, Anthony Patterson and Lawrence Hilton.
+- Our loved ones in the armed forces and law enforcement and their families: Paul Germany, Anthony Patterson, and Lawrence Hilton.